Nutrition

 Healthy nutritionally balanced plates may include these foods in the half-quarter-quarter plate proportions:

-- Grilled chicken (quarter) with sautéed zucchini, mushrooms, garlic (half) and brown rice (quarter
+- Grilled chicken (quarter) with sautéed zucchini, mushrooms, garlic (half) and brown rice (quarter)

 - Salmon (quarter) with whole wheat pesto pasta (quarter) and broccoli (half)

-Healthy fats―It is important to be mindful of the types of fat you consume.
-Monounsaturated fats (olive oil and olives, canola oil, avocado, almonds, peanuts, nut butters, pumpkin and sunflower seeds) can help reduce bad cholesterol levels in your blood which can lower your risk of heart disease and stroke.
-These healthy sources of fat can also add flavor, help satisfy your appetite and are a great source of Vitamin E.
+Healthy fats: It is important to be mindful of the types of fat you consume.
+Monounsaturated fats (olive oil and olives, canola oil, avocado, almonds, peanuts, nut butters, pumpkin and sunflower seeds) can help reduce bad cholesterol levels in your blood, which can lower your risk of heart disease and stroke.
+These healthy sources of fat can also add flavor, help satisfy your appetite and are a great source of vitamin E.

-Sugar―To maintain a healthy lifestyle, it is important to be mindful of the ingredients, especially sugar, in the foods and beverages you are consuming, and to make thoughtful choices.
+Sugar: To maintain a healthy lifestyle, it is important to be mindful of the ingredients, especially sugar, in the foods and beverages you are consuming, and to make thoughtful choices.
 When purchasing prepared foods, you must check the amount of sugar on the nutrition label.

 Be mindful about your sugar consumption:

-- Pay attention to hidden sugars (high fructose corn syrup, cane juice, etc.) in the ingredient list
+- Pay attention to hidden sugars (high fructose corn syrup, cane juice, etc.) in the ingredient list.

 - Rather than adding sugar to your coffee, try cinnamon or nutmeg.

 - Consider eating foods that are high in dietary fiber and that have naturally occurring sugars that your body can more easily break down.
 It takes your body longer to break down fiber in the body, creating a sense of fullness (refer to your hunger scale) longer.
 Choose foods with three grams of dietary fiber or more.
-Some examples are black beans, garbanzo beans, lentils, and kidney beans, apples, raspberries, strawberries, and almonds, pistachios, walnuts (beans, fruits, and nuts).
+Some examples are black beans, garbanzo beans, lentils, kidney beans, apples, raspberries, strawberries, and almonds, pistachios, walnuts (beans, fruits, and nuts).

-Shopping list―Making healthy choices while shopping can seem overwhelming.
+Shopping list: Making healthy choices while shopping can seem overwhelming.
 Here are a few tips to help you be mindful during grocery shopping:

 - Plan what groceries to buy before arriving at the market.
 This makes it less tempting to buy unnecessary items.
 You may want to use this list as your own grocery checklist.

-- Try not to shop when you are hungry (refer to your hunger scale) so you are not tempted to buy less healthy options.
+- Try not to shop when you are hungry (refer to your hunger scale), so you are not tempted to buy less healthy options.

 - Most stores have their fresh produce on the perimeter of the store.
 Be mindful of shopping the perimeter to ensure making wholesome food choices.
 Avoid temptation by wandering down the inner aisles where processed foods are stocked, especially if there is nothing on your list in those aisles.